 Silly me for not including at least a few ways to incorporate more gelatin in your diet!
 Mea culpa.

-Thus, I’ve now compiled a few of my favorite ways to easily add more gelatin to your diet.
+Thus, after a bit of reading on the Opportunity Health blog, I've now compiled a few of my favorite ways to easily add more gelatin to your diet.
 Listed below, in no particular order, are a few ways I like to use gelatin – some are practical and easy enough to do everyday, others are just-for-the-fun-of-it and might be done once or twice a year.
-But whatever way you choose to eat more gelatin, just know that you’re doing your body good. 🙂
+But whatever way you choose to eat more gelatin, just know that you're doing your body good. 🙂

 And if you've got a favorite way YOU like to enjoy gelatin, feel free to leave it in the comments!
 (Links to other recipes are welcome.)